sista-ai/ai-assistant-react/README.md

 ## Contributing

 We welcome contributions to Sista Voice UI Controller!
-Please see our [contributing guide](LINK_TO_CONTRIBUTING_GUIDE) for more details.
+Please see our [contributing guide](LINK_TO_CONTRIBUTING_GUIDE).

 ## License